alexiszamanidis/zsh-git-fzf/README.md

 ## Worktree on Change Feature

--   If you want to execute a project set-up script after creating a new work tree, you need to add a function named `zsh_git_fzf_on_worktree_change` into your .bashrc(.zshrc, dotfiles, etc).
+-   If you want to execute a project set-up script after creating a new work tree or switching to an existing work tree, you need to add a function named `zsh_git_fzf_on_worktree_change` into your .bashrc(.zshrc, dotfiles, etc).

 ```bash
 # Example